bcornec/wod-set/profile/ADMIN-GUIDE.md

   * Call private tasks if available.
 It performs the private part before users management to allow interruption of the deliver script during normal operations - waiting till end of users management can take hours for 2000 users.
 Potential impact: private scripts are run before users creation, so may miss some part of setup.
   * Ensure JupyterHub users exist

-A similar set of scripts and features exist for the different components of the solution ([check_api-db.yml](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_api-db.yml) for api-db server, [check_frontend.yml ](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_frontend.yml) for frontend server for instance).
+A similar set of scripts and features exist for the different components of the solution ([check_api-db.yml](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_api-db.yml) for wod-api-db server, [check_frontend.yml ](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_frontend.yml) for wod-frontend server for instance).

 # Creating a new workshop and integrating it in the WoD platform